Minimum Distance Approach to Inference with Many Instruments: Minimum distance estimation without rank restriction

 \section{Minimum distance estimation without rank restriction}

-The proportionality restriction \ref{an:pr} implies that the matrix $\Xi_{n}$ is reduced rank.
+\Cref{an:pr} implies that the matrix $\Xi_{n}$ is reduced rank.
 In particular, it implies that there are two sources of information for estimating $\beta$,

-The minimum distance objective function \eqref{eq:md:objective2} weights both sources of identification.
+The minimum distance objective function~\eqref{eq:md:objective2} weights both sources of identification.
 In this section, I consider estimation without imposing the rank restriction that $\Xi_{11,n}/\Xi_{12,n}=\Xi_{12,n}/\Xi_{22,n}$.
-I show that a version of the bias-corrected two-stage least squares estimator \citep{nagar59,dn01} is equivalent to a minimum distance estimator that only uses \Cref{eq:id:1222} to estimate $\beta$, and derive confidence intervals that remain valid when the \Cref{eq:id:1112} does not hold.
+I show that a version of the bias-corrected two-stage least squares estimator \citep{nagar59,dn01} is equivalent to a minimum distance estimator that only uses~\eqref{eq:id:1222} to estimate $\beta$, and derive standard errors that remain valid when~\eqref{eq:id:1112} does not hold.